Connecticut Avenue: District of Columbia

 Connecticut Avenue begins just north of the White House at Lafayette Square.
 It is interrupted by Farragut Square.
 North of Farragut Square and K Street, Connecticut Avenue is one of the major streets in downtown Washington, with high-end restaurants, historical buildings such as Sedgwick Gardens, hotels, and shopping.

 As Connecticut Avenue approaches the Dupont Circle neighborhood, it splits at N Street into a through roadway and service roadways.
 The through roadway tunnels under Dupont Circle, while the service roadways intersect the outer roadway of the circle.
 The through roadway and service roadways rejoin at R Street.
 Originally, there was no tunnel, and all vehicular traffic on Connecticut Avenue went through the circle.
-The tunnel was built in 1949.
+The tunnel was built in 1949 to serve vehicles and a Capital Transit streetcar line that operated until 1962.

 After crossing Florida Avenue near the Hilton Washington hotel, Connecticut Avenue narrows and winds between the Kalorama neighborhoods.
-(The Kalorama Triangle district extends eastward from Connecticut, while Sheridan-Kalorama lies to the west.)
+(The Kalorama Triangle Historic District extends eastward from Connecticut, while the Sheridan-Kalorama Historic District lies to the west.)
 The avenue then crosses Rock Creek Park on the William Howard Taft Bridge and goes through upper Northwest Washington, D.C., including the Woodley Park, Cleveland Park, Forest Hills, and Chevy Chase, D.C. neighborhoods.
 Between Woodley Park and Cleveland Park, Connecticut Avenue is carried over a deep valley on another bridge.
 Numerous older, Art Deco high-rise apartment buildings line the 3000 block, with slightly newer apartment buildings in the 4000 and 5000 blocks.

 The National Zoological Park sits halfway between the Woodley Park-Zoo/Adams Morgan and Cleveland Park Metro stations.
-A bit further north is the strikingly futuristic former headquarters of Intelsat; a bit further south are the landmark Wardman Park Marriott Hotel, the city's largest, and the Omni Shoreham Hotel.
-This section is also a major commuter route; until 2020, it had reversible lanes along most of its length which operate during the morning and evening rush hours (7:00–9:30 a.m. and 4:00–6:30 p.m.).
+A bit further north is the strikingly futuristic former headquarters of Intelsat; a bit further south are the Omni Shoreham Hotel and the landmark Wardman Park Hotel building, once the city's largest hotel.
+This section is also a major commuter route; until 2020, it had reversible lanes along most of its length that operated during the morning and evening rush hours (7–9:30 a.m. and 4–6:30 p.m.).
 It connects with the Rock Creek and Potomac Parkway via 24th Street.
-Mid-century era high-rise apartments line the avenue, with elegant, older detached homes on shady side streets.
+Mid-century-era high-rise apartments line the avenue, with elegant, older detached homes on shady side streets.

+The road passes the main campus of the University of the District of Columbia near the Van Ness metrorail station.

 Connecticut Avenue is an arterial route in the National Highway System between K Street and Nebraska Avenue.